tylertomlinson/crucial_resources/README.md

 Will be mentioned on README

-Would be awesome if we can get this super robust and have the ultimate complied "cheat sheet"
+Would be awesome if we can get this super robust and have the ultimate compiled "cheat sheet"

  ### Contributing
 - Fork repo (https://github.com/tylertomlinson/crucial_code_resources)